 You can test whether or not you can find people willing to pay for your solution by using a number of solutions like a traditional lean approach, or using a technique like our Product Design Sprint.
 Importantly, one of the nice things about AIs is that it’s pretty easy to create a simple version of your solution by using real humans or prototyping an MVP with a combination of existing components.

-Very often a combination of existing AI services (such as the ones from Google/Amazon/Microsoft), existing non-AI services and a few humans doing key activities can form a prototype that simulates your envisaged solution, letting you run product solution tests before you commit to building a full on AI.
+Nowadays you can harness the advancements in NLP and image generation to create prototypes using existing AI services and real human interactions for key activities that simulates your envisaged solution, letting you run product solution tests before you commit to building a full on AI.

 This raises the question, do you really need to build an AI?
 Just because AI is an approach to solving your problem, it might not be the only way to do so.
 Each case is different, but at this point, when you’re using real humans or some other way to test your problem, stop and ask yourself the following question: “What is it about my problem that means an AI is the best, or even only solution?”